Hill Top Preparatory School: Overall Mission

 Through the years, Hill Top has offered students opportunities to learn and explore through their integration of technology, the promotion of activism and in the introduction of new ideas.
 Hill Top strives to arm students with the necessary tools and knowledge needed for transition to life after graduation.

 COVID-19

 Due to the Coronavirus pandemic of 2020, Hill Top adjusted by adding a virtual learning option during the 2020-2021 school year to its traditional, in-person format.
 Classes were lengthened to give time for mask breaks, enabling students to have each class every other day, rather than every day.
 The Linden Halls, where most of the middle school's classes are held, were changed to one-way hallways, due to their narrowness.
 Most of the high school classes are in the middle school building, due to the larger number of students in high school and the larger-sized classrooms in the middle school building.

 Students with special needs

-Hill Top has a wide variety of students, many of whom have learning disabilities and neural development disorders, including ADHD, ADD, Asperger syndrome, autism, and epilepsy.
+Hill Top has a wide variety of students, many of whom have learning disabilities and neural development disorders, including ADHD, ADD, autism, and epilepsy.